WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 ## Technical terms

 Technical terms can vary from everyday words like net, bit, cloud, virus to proprietary terms such as processor, URL, website, bandwidth, that are specific to technical concepts.
+Many technical terms are sometimes portmanteau words - a word that results from blending two or more words such as *WiFi, favicon, email, freeware,* and *webinar*.

 ## Avoid jargon and slang